-Old-person's pension (noncontributory retirement pension): Aged 80 or older, entitled to less than 60% of the full basic state pension, and a resident of the United Kingdom for at least 10 years in any 20-year consecutive period after age 60.
+Old-person's pension (noncontributory retirement pension): Aged 80 or older, entitled to less than 60% of the full basic state retirement pension, and a resident of the United Kingdom for at least 10 years in any 20-year consecutive period after age 60.

-Pension credit: Awarded to low-income pensioners aged 62 or older (gradually rising in line with the retirement age for the basic state retirement pension) residing in the United Kingdom.
-Persons aged 65 or older with modest retirement savings and receiving only state pensions may receive an additional savings credit.
+Pension credit (noncontributory): Awarded to low-income pensioners aged 62 or older before April 6, 2016, and residing in the United Kingdom.
+Persons aged 65 or older before April 6, 2016, with modest retirement savings and receiving only state pensions may receive an additional savings credit.